defuse/defuse.github.io/content/posts/scalable-private-money-needs-scalable-private-messaging.md

 bits, and how much resources they need to expend to do so.
 It is conceivable that one day SGX will attain a state where all known attacks are practically infeasible, but that’s currently not the case, and we don’t know when (if ever) that will happen.
+The *variety* of methods that have recently been used to break SGX and alternatives like ARM TrustZone is good evidence that there are still more vulnerabilities waiting to be found, so we should expect researchers to develop more attacks in the coming years.

-In my opinion, the best way to think about SGX’s security is...
-“If the system’s operators are mostly honest and aren’t too well-resourced, then you’re safe, but if the NSA breaks in, or anyone with serious resources wants to break the system, SGX will fail.”
-This is not a good long-term solution.
+In my opinion, the best way to think about SGX’s security is: “If the system’s operators are mostly honest and aren’t too well-resourced, then you’re safe, but if the NSA breaks in, or anyone with serious resources wants to break the system, SGX will fail.”
+This is not a good long-term solution, at least not until SGX or an equivalent technology has proven itself to resist all kinds of attacks for a number of years.

 ### Tor